Septemus/septemus.github.io/docs/about/index.md

 I am particularly interested in Roman history,in which Caesar Augustus is my favorite character.I was born in September,so i named myself as
 Septemus.I'm just a college student and i use this site to keep my notes,that's all.

+> ## What I Do

+I'm learning front-end web development right now and looking for a internship in China.Good luck with me.

 > ## How Old Is This Blog?
 <script type=text/javascript>
     var now = new Date();